mseri/blog/content/posts/58-running-llms-locally.md

 At some point you may notice that responses are cut out before they are finished.
 This is because the tool has a limit on the length of the response it can generate.
 You can change this limit in the `Settings` tab, by increasing the number of tokens in the `Maximum Response Length` option.

-If for some reasons you are not happy with `GPT4All`, you can try [Jan](https://jan.ai/).
+If for some reasons you are not happy with `GPT4All`, you can try [Msty](https://msty.app/), [Jan](https://jan.ai/) or [LMStudio](https://lmstudio.ai/).
-It is also open source and, from what I understand, more performant than `GPT4All` with practically the same functionalities.
+`Jan` and `LMStudio` are also open source and some people claim also more performant than `GPT4All` with practically the same functionalities.
+`Msty` is closed source but seems to be rather well designed and easy to use.
+What I find nicer of the these three alternatives is that they allow to use a wider range of models, including `gemma2`, that seems to be the best performing small model for me.

 ## The geeky way: command line interface